gemfire/gemfire-developer-website/content/blog/fast-and-easy-testing-with-gemfire-and-testcontainers.md

 Breaking this down step by step:

 1. Here we're defining a new GemFire cluster.
 By default, this consists of one locator and 2 servers.
 As of this writing, the default GemFire version is `9.15.6`.
 The API also allows to specify a different GemFire image as well as additional servers.
 2. Since GemFire is a commercial product it is required to have a license.
 This method call implies that the user has accepted the license and is aware of any restrictions in the use of GemFire.
 3. Now we can start the cluster.
 This will launch the actual Docker containers.
 4. The `GemFireClusterContainer` provides a way to run arbitrary `gfsh` commands, optionally logging their output.
 5. Now we're ready to interact with GemFire.
 In this case the client is connecting using the locator's port.
 Notice that we haven't needed to specify which ports GemFire is using.
 One of the big advantages of Testcontainers is that it provides independence from most infrastructure configuration - there is no need to worry about port conflicts since everything is ephemeral and dynamic.
-6. Since the cluster is wrapped in a try-resource block cleanup is automatic.
+6. Since the cluster is wrapped in a try-resource block, cleanup is automatic.
 Testcontainers will ensure that all containers are shut down once the test ends.

-> __Note__: If this is your first time using Testcontainers you may notice a
+> __Note__: If this is your first time using Testcontainers you may notice a lot of DEBUG log
-> lot of DEBUG log messages.
-These can be suppressed by adding an appropriate
+> messages.
+These can be suppressed by adding an appropriate `logback` configuration file as
-> `logback` configuration file as described in the Testcontainer's [recommended
+> described in the Testcontainer's [recommended logback
-> logback
 > configuration](https://java.testcontainers.org/supported_docker_environment/logging_config/)
 > section.